scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 interface to the classroom speakers, everyone can hear the impact of algorithm tweaks on what is being heard.
 This is where the fun starts!
 Core modules such as ``ssd.py`` described earlier, are imported at the top of each notebook.

-For each new chapter of material from the course text, a new notebook is created.
-Starter content is added to say the *Chapter x* notebook before the lecture to provide relevant theory right in the notebook.
-Specifically text and mathematics are placed in *markdown cells*.
-The theory is very brief as the course lecture notes, written using LaTeX, form the core lecture material.
-Back in the notebook, numerical examples follow the brief mathematical development.
-Here some plots will be generated in advance, but the intent is to make parameter changes during the lecture, so the students can get a feel for how the math model relates to real-word signals and systems.
+For each new chapter of lecture material I present on the tablet PC,  a new IPython notebook is created to hold corresponding numerical analysis and simulation demos.
+When appropriate, starter content is added to say the *Chapter x* notebook before the lecture, to provide relevant theory right in the notebook and provide continuity between the lecture notes mathematics and the notebook demos.
+Specifically, text and mathematics are placed in *markdown cells*.
+The theory is very brief compared to that of the course lecture notes.
+Since the lecture notes are written in LaTeX, I drop the selected equations right in mark down cells will minimal rework.
+Sample calculations and simulations, with corresponding plots, are often generated in advance, but the intent is to make parameter changes during the lecture, so the students can get a feel for how a particular math model relates to real-word communications and signal processing systems.

-Computer projects benefit greatly from the use of the notebook, as sample notebooks with starter code can easily be posted to the course Web Site.
-The sample notebook serves as a template for the project report document that the student will work with and ultimately turn in for grading.
+Computer projects benefit greatly from the use of the notebook, as sample notebooks with starter code are easily posted to the course Web Site.
+The sample notebook serves as a template for the project report document that the student works with, and ultimately turn in for grading.
 The ability to convert the notebook to a LaTeX PDF document has proven to work well in practice.
-It is worth noting that setting up Pandoc and a LaTeX install takes some effort on the student's part.
-From my recent experiences, not all students went to this extreme.
+It is worth noting that setting up Pandoc and a LaTeX install takes some effort on the student's part, but there is a good payback.
+Not all students went to this extreme.
 An easy alternative is to take *screenshots* of selected notebook cells and paste them into a word processor document.

 Graduate Student Research